planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ### Input
 * An array representing the image values for a single band in the candidate image
 * An array representing the image values for a single band in the reference image
-* An array representing the pseudo invariant features of an image
+* An array representing the pseudo invariant features of an image (0 indicates that the pixel is not a valid PIF)

 ### Algorithm
 * Linear relationship: This method simply uses the mean and standard deviations of the data sets to the gain and offset to transform the candidate distribution to the reference distribution.
+* Ordinary least squares regression: This method uses OLS regression to try and find the transformation.
+* robust fit: This method uses various robust fitting methods to try and find the transformation.

 ### Output
 * A linear transformation (gain and offset) to transform the candidate image to have similar intensities to the reference image